 Hunting is Low-Impact Tourism

 For thousands of years, rural Africans have relied on plentiful supplies of impala and other game animals for meat, clothing and income.
-Ironically, rural Zimbabweans have long laid down their spears and bows, whilst at the same time encouraging foreign hunters to hunt elephants, buffaloes, lions or other wild animals on their lands.
+Ironically, rural Zimbabweans have recently begun laying down their spears and bows, whilst at the same time encouraging foreign hunters to hunt elephants, buffaloes, lions or other wild animals on their lands.
 The reason is a simple matter of economics - foreign sport hunters will pay large sums to hunt Africa's trophy animals, far more than other tourists will pay to view them.
 A single hunter can spend more than US $40,000 on a trophy hunting trip.
 Under the CAMPFIRE programme, at least half of that revenue goes to the local communities for rural development and environmental conservation.

 Many communal lands in Zimbabwe lack tourist infrastructure and are unsuitable for photographic tourism.
 A combination of low game population density and thick bush often means that it is hard to get good sightings of wildlife.
-However, hunters (predominantly from the USA, Germany and Spain) are keen to hunt there to help communities.
+However, wealthy people (predominantly from the USA, Germany and Spain) are keen to hunt there to help communities.

 Trophy hunters have a much lower impact on the environment than other tourists.
 They consume a much smaller proportion of resources (such as water), are happy with the most basic infrastructure, and tend to travel in small numbers.
 All foreign sportsmen have to be accompanied by a licensed professional hunter, who acts as a guide and is trained in wildlife management and skilled at tracking and hunting with minimum disturbance to the wildlife and its habitat.
 A national parks game scout accompanies hunters to ensure that quotas are observed, and hunting is banned between dusk and dawn.